existedmaster/IS610README/readme.md

 git add [file] #add a file as it looks now to your next commit (stage)#
 ###COMMANDS FOR LINUX##
-Ctrl + C #Kills Processess running in terminal#
+Ctrl + C #Kills Processess running in terminal# who #Display who is currently logged into the system#